WVUHPC/Introduction-HPC/_episodes/13-git.md

 ~~~
 {: .output}

-Teaching LaTeX is out of scope here, at least on Spruce, the command for generating the paper should work, in your own computer, you need a LateX distribution see [https://www.latex-project.org](LaTeX Project) for LaTeX distros for your OS.
+Teaching LaTeX is out of scope here, at least on Thorny, the command for generating the paper should work, in your own computer, you need a LateX distribution see [https://www.latex-project.org](LaTeX Project) for LaTeX distros for your OS.

 ~~~
 $ cd ..